jwmullally/iscsi-target-ramdisk/README.md

 Try this out first with the VM images in [`test`](test) to see how it works.

 *!!
 This solution makes slight changes to your `/boot` files.
-Before continuing, ensure you have a backup bootdisk/CD/USB in case anything goes wrong.*
+Before continuing, make sure you have a bootable LiveCD in case anything goes wrong.*

 *!!
 Currently there is NO ENCRYPTION for the iSCSI endpoint.
 See TODO below.
 For now, only run this on a trusted network with trusted hosts.
 Even if your main root partition is encrypted (e.g. with LUKS), MITM attacks are still be possible on the boot files.*